armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

   nav: "music-theater"
 ---

-My one-hour presentation, featuring plenty of video and sound clips, gives a brief introduction to the "Broadway musical":  What makes it different from other art forms like a play or an opera?
+This one-hour presentation, featuring plenty of video and sound clips, gives a brief introduction to the "Broadway musical":  What makes it different from other art forms like a play or an opera?
 Where, when, and how did it originate?
 What makes it a uniquely American invention?
 What